SwiftGGTeam/Swift.GGAppServer/README.md

 ```

 But when I lanch the Xcode it always tell me `Failed to verify signature!`, so now the `DEVELOPMENT-SNAPSHOT-2016-03-16-a` version is a Bridge.

+## License
+Swift.GGAppServer is released under the MIT license.